w3c/market-data-odrl-profile/Test-Cases.md

 Can I send some data, in a chart format, in a research report to 400 clients, on a monthly basis?<br>
 *(Submitted by Michelle Roberts)*

+#### RoD-4
+I’m creating a spreadsheet containing a terminal vendor’s data – am I allowed to share this with clients *(Submitted by Richard Mundell)*

+#### RoD-5
+I’m downloading a tearsheet from a rating agency – am I allowed to share this with colleagues and/or with clients?
+*(Submitted by Richard Mundell)*

 ## Non-display Use
 For example, use of real-time data in a new application